-Applicants are encouraged to apply on-line with Graduate Admissions before December 15.
-Meeting this deadline allows you to be considered for a University fellowship.
-To be nominated for a University Fellowship you must have a complete application uploaded into the Admissions system by the December 15 deadline.
-For international applicants, the due date is November 30.
+To be nominated for a University Fellowship you must have a complete application uploaded into the Admissions system by the November 30 for international applicants and December 15 for domestic applicants.
 Your application will not be presented to the Graduate Studies Committee until it is complete.
 If you qualify, you will be nominated for a fellowship and your file will be sent to the Graduate School for evaluation by the Fellowship Committee.
 If you are awarded a University Fellowship, you will be notified by the Graduate School.

 Graduate Teaching Associate (GTA) Positions/Financial Support

 The Environmental Science Graduate Program (ESGP) has agreements with four different colleges to provide a specified number of teaching assistants in the fields of biology, natural resources, chemistry, and engineering.
 We review all applications and assign some of our stronger students to the TA positions on a competitive basis.
 If you are one of the students chosen for these teaching assistant positions, all arrangements will be made for you through the ESGP office.
 If you are admitted to the ESGP but do not receive an appointment as a teaching assistant, you are, of course, free to try to find employment on your own.
 The first place to contact would be the department of your ESGP advisor.
 We can help you identify those departments that would be the most likely match with your background and perhaps give you the name of a person to contact in that department.
 However, we will not know which students have been selected for teaching assistant positions until March or April.

 Before an international student can be offered a TA position, they must pass the Test of Spoken English.
 This test is offered both at OSU and internationally by ETS.
 Information about this test can be found at the Ohio State University ESL website.